 In addition, it seems that many teachers think of extensive reading as a supplemental activity.
 As soon as teachers are handed a textbook to use in their class, they often tend to treat it as the most important thing.
 They think that the textbook is what our students need to do; anything else is just extra, and we try to make it fit where it can.
-At least, that’s how I used to be.
-For my first four years of teaching, I mostly just followed the textbook lessons, page by page.
-It never occurred to me to question whether or not the textbook was based on research about second language acquisition.
+That’s how I used to be—for my first four years of teaching, I mostly just followed a textbook, page by page.
+It never occurred to me to question whether or not the textbook was the best thing for my students or whether it had been informed at all by research on second language acquisition.
 I just assumed it was.

 When I told one of my colleagues about my FVR (Free Voluntary Reading) library, he said that it sounded like a good idea but that he felt like he didn’t really have time to do that with his students along with “all the other things we need to do.”
 I think he was primarily referring to the textbook—that he felt like he needed to get through the units in the textbook he was supposed to do, and he didn’t have much time for “extras” like free voluntary reading.

-From my perspective, however, free voluntary reading is one of the most important things we can do in class—much more important than marching through the pages of a textbook.
+From my perspective, however, free voluntary reading isn’t just an “extra” thing.
+It is one of the most important things we can do in class—much more important than marching through the pages of a textbook.
 There is so much research showing the effectiveness of extensive reading, while I don’t know of any research showing that textbooks are an effective way for people to learn a language.
-(In fact, many textbooks completely ignore what the research shows.
+(In fact, many textbooks completely ignore a lot of the research evidence on second language acquisition.
 But that’s a topic for another day!)

 Teachers also face the challenge of how to implement an FVR library or any other kind of extensive reading program.
 There are some teachers who truly want to give their students choice in what they read, but it’s very difficult to do so without support from administrators.
 Giving students access to books requires money to buy the books, and, unfortunately, some administrators don’t see the value in extensive reading and aren’t willing to invest in books for a library.